 The Museum of Liverpool

 The day I took the river cruise the weather was very windy so that spray from the river and rain forced me inside for much of the time but I was still able to appreciate the maritime heritage of this wonderful city from the river.

 Having left the ferry I felt it was time for a cup of tea and cake at the recently refurbished Beatles themed Fab 4 Café inside the Pier Head terminal Building.
 Just outside the entrance to the café there is a sculpture of the four mop tops walking to the ferry.
 The Beatles did actually play on the ferry alongside Gerry and the Pacemakers and other Mersey beat stars during the sixties.

 If you have time go and visit the Museum of Liverpool where you can discover the amazing story of Liverpool through its people, music and sport.
 The museum contains over 6,000 exhibits over three floors.
 A fascinating museum which puts you in touch with the heart of Liverpool.

 Feeling refreshed I set off down the waterfront to the renovated Victorian warehouses of the Albert Dock.
-I decided to leave the Beatles Story for another day but I did go in to Tate Liverpool to view the excellent Henri Matisse exhibition which was free.
+I decided to leave the Beatles Story for another day but I did go in to Tate Liverpool.

 There is so much to do at the Albert Dock that I would need another day to come back and view everything and still not see it all!
 I had to pass on the Maritime Museum, the Customs and Excise Museum and the Museum of International Slavery which all looked interesting and once again were free of admission charges!
 I made a mental note that all of the last three museums were in the same warehouse so less walking around from one museum to the other.